SeanKilleen/seankilleen.github.io/_posts/2024-02-03-my-current-approach-to-software-delivery.md

 I believe these sorts of things are context dependent.
 My current context is as a VP in a smaller organization who's leading multiple SaaS product efforts with a small team while building up our delivery acumen.
 And it's going well.

-Some -- perhaps many -- of these notes may be widely held.
+Some -- probably many -- of these notes may be widely held; you'll certainly see them echoed in thinking about agile, devops, and modern leadership.
 I'm not claiming to have invented these things; I stand on the shoulders of giants.
+This is a summary of how I'd explain these things in conversation.

 ## What is Innovation?